stephanepechard/mediapp/README.md

 Mediapp
 =======
 Mediapp automatically finds subtitles for your videos.
-It uses

 Installation